Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Dataset

 \subsection{The BioVista dataset}

-The BioVista dataset, introduced in this study, combines High Nature Value (HNV) proxies \citep{johannsen-hnv-skov-2015}, described in detail in Section~\ref{biodiversity-ground-truths}, with remote sensing data to create a comprehensive resource for forest biodiversity potential classification.
-The dataset is a unique, high-quality resource for forest assessment, made possible by Denmark’s tradition of comprehensive forest registries \citep{nord-larsen-nfi-2022}, extensive geographic data collection, and open data policies \citep{hansen-e-governance-2011}.
+The BioVista dataset, introduced in this study, combines High Nature Value (HNV) proxies \citep{johannsen-hnv-skov-2015}, described in detail in Section~\ref{subsec:biodiversity-ground-truths}, with 2D orthophotos and 3D ALS point clouds to create a comprehensive resource for forest biodiversity potential classification.
+The dataset is a unique, high-quality resource for forest biodiversity potential, made possible by Denmark’s tradition of comprehensive forest registries \citep{nord-larsen-nfi-2022}, extensive geographic data collection, and open data policies \citep{hansen-e-governance-2011}.

+Forests cover about 636,079 ha of Denmark, which corresponds to a forest fraction of 14.8\%, according to \cite{bjerreskov-2021-tree-species}.
+The fractions of conifer and broadleaf forests were estimated to be 45\% and 55\% of the forest area, respectively \citep{bjerreskov-2021-tree-species}.
+The most common broadleaf trees in Denmark are (in order) beech, oak, birch, Sycamore maple, and ash; the most common conifers are Norway spruce, pine species, Sitka spruce, Nordmann fir, and Noble fir \citep{nord-larsen-nfi-2022}.
+Several tree height maps of Denmark have been made available recently, we refer to \cite{liu2023treecover} and \cite{li2023treeheightprediction}.

 The dataset comprises \num{44378} pairs of 2D orthophoto images and 3D ALS point clouds derived from forests in Denmark, labeled as either high- or low biodiversity potential.
-An overview of the dataset and geographic location of forest patches can be seen in Figure~\ref{fig:denmark-dataset-split-and-bar-plot}.
-The orthophotos and point clouds in the BioVista dataset, have a circular shape with a diameter of 30 meters as seen in Figure~\ref{fig:orthophoto-als-pairs}.
-This shape and size conforms to the test plot standard used in e.g., the National Forest Inventory (NFI) of Denmark~\citep{alban-nfi-field-instructions}, and is very similar to other National Forest Inventory (NFI) standards~\citep{kangas-forest-inventories-in-nordic-countris-2018}.
-One sample covers an area of $\sim707m^2$ and the rational is to have a large enough area to include a diverse selection of both small and larger trees and vegetation within a single sample, as well as variations in soil, ground cover, and other ecological factors within the same area.
+An overview of the dataset, geographic location of forest areas and sampling methodology can be seen in Figure~\ref{fig:biovista-dataset-structure}.
+This shape and size of samples conforms to the test plot standard used in, e.g., the National Forest Inventory (NFI) of Denmark~\citep{alban-nfi-field-instructions}, and is comparable to other nordic NFI standards~\citep{kangas-forest-inventories-in-nordic-countris-2018}.
+One sample covers an area of $\sim707$ m$^2$ and the rational is to have a large enough area to include a diverse selection of both small and larger trees and vegetation within a single sample, as well as variations in soil, ground cover, and other ecological factors within the same area.